BelaBartok39/Fancy_D/README.md

 ## Usage

 Before running this baby on your files, feel free to use our python example scripts (normal/extreme).
 Either one creates a Test directory full of blank files with random extensions.
-You can use this to tryout Fancy and see how it easy it is before moving any of your own files.
+You can use this to tryout Fancy and see how easy it is before moving any of your own files.

 ### Basic Usage
 To organize files in the current directory: